CANADA STOCKS-Manulife deal helps TSX rise, but oil shares drop

 He added that the outlook for an interest-rate hike at some point was positive for insurers, which have struggled for years in a low-rate environment.
 “The fundamental tailwinds are at the insurers’ backs,” he said.

-Sun Life Financial Inc also gained, up 0.9 percent at C$39.72, while some of the index’s big banks contributed to the overall rise, with Royal Bank of Canada up 0.8 percent at C$78.40.
-Brookfield Asset Management rose 2.4 percent to C$71.01.
+Sun Life Financial Inc also gained, up 1 percent at C$39.80, while some of the index’s big banks contributed to the overall rise, with Royal Bank of Canada up 0.4 percent at C$78.15.

 Fehr said a recent runup in consumer discretionary and staples sectors bodes well for a broader economic recovery.